 As I said right at the start, this is a way to earn money online that I thoroughly enjoy.

-User experience testing is really interesting, for starters, and UserTesting.com is the market leader.
+User experience testing is quite interesting, for starters, and UserTesting.com is the market leader.
 On their website, they show that they’ve worked with names as big as Facebook, Microsoft and Yahoo.

-I can personally attest to the stature of the companies you’ll be testing for, as I encountered some real big names within days of joining.
+I can personally attest to the stature of the companies you’ll be testing for, as I encountered some really big names within days of joining, and continue to do so.

 This is also an extremely flexible way to earn money.
 It’s best to leave UserTesting open in a browser tab at all times, then when you hear the “ping” of a new test, moving to quickly grab it.
 It’s quite exciting when a new one pops up!